7 Cruise Packing Mistakes Everyone Makes (and How to Avoid Them)

 Confiscated items at the cruise port

-As I have said several times before, some things are forbidden on a cruise.
+As I have said several times before, some things are forbidden on cruise ships.

-You can imagine what these items are, usually all those that are dangerous, sharp, flammable, or can be used as a weapon.
+You can probably guess what these banned items are: anything dangerous, sharp, flammable, or that could be used as a weapon.

-For more information, look at why you can be denied boarding on a cruise.
+For more information, check out my article on why you can be denied boarding on a cruise.

-5. Forgetting the slippers for the cabin or the pool
+5. Forget the slippers for the cabin or the pool

 MSC Slippers